Member and insurer access

 Clients receiving a Thai massage are invited to wear loose, comfortable clothing; the massage will be given without oil over top of those clothes.
-Before beginning the treatment, the therapist will have them complete a health questionnaire to verify that there are no counter indications.
-The massage begins from the feet to the head.
-Each part of the body will be addressed through stretching and twisting or through manoeuvres such as rubbing and pressure.
+Each part of the body will be addressed through stretching, rubbing and pressure (with thumbs, palms, elbows, knees and feet).
 Lying on a mattress on the ground, clients are guided by their therapist to complete movements.
-The therapist can use cushions to comfort the client’s body for poses on the side.
+The therapist can use cushions to comfort the client’s body.
 Each of the poses is imagined and selected to have the client feel “openness” in his body, meaning an increase in mobility and flexibility in his joints.
 The completely passive state of the client then provides him with extremely deep relaxation.
-Traditionally, a Thai massage session lasts 2 or even 3 hours, but the popular version is practiced in 60 or 90 minutes.

 Clients suffering from fever, circulatory or cardiac problems, open sores or infections, joint inflammation or bone diseases should avoid receiving Thai massage.Find a specialist